 - The original gondola, the Cliff House, and new trails opened in November.

 - Rip McManus stars as “Bruce Devore” in the movie Downhill Racer also featuring Robert Redford.

 - International Alpine (F.I.S.)
-Ski Competition held.
+Ski Competition held at Stowe.

 The decade of the seventies is best seen as the last era before innovation really took hold in the sport of skiing.
 The club continued to see success as its best athletes competed successfully on the international stages of the Olympics, the FIS World Championships and the new World Cup.
 Freestyle skiing came to Stowe as well as professional ski racing.
 The Ski Bum races began.